Quick Morning Makeup for Moms

 On top of this, many moms work full or part-time jobs.
 When does a busy mom have time for self-care, let alone makeup?
 You certainly don’t need makeup to look and feel your best, but for many women wearing makeup boosts confidence and makes them feel more polished and ready to tackle the day.

-An excellent streamlined makeup routine should take no longer than five to ten minutes of your precious time and will help you feel ready to take on the world - or at least, prepared to take your kindergartener and his friends to the zoo.
+An excellent streamlined makeup routine should take no longer than five to ten minutes of your precious time and will help you feel ready to take on the world and avoid annoying beauty problems - or at least, prepared to take your kindergartener and his friends to the zoo.

 Ideally, you will have already washed your face the night before, making this step more straightforward.
 But even if you washed your face at night, it is an excellent idea to rewash it gently in the morning to get rid of any oils that may have accumulated in your sleep or from your hair and pillowcase.